 Bit Length: Select your specific bit lenght for your certificate: 1024, 2048 (default), or 4096.
 To learn more about bit length, read Knowledge Base Article #1574.

 Once you have completed the click on the next button

-** Please Note: There is a $10.00 installation fee for a Trustwave SSL (purchased through the WebControlCenter) and a $20 installation for a third Party SSL.
-This charge is for the certificate installation only.
+** Please Note: There is a $10.00 installation fee for a Trustwave SSL (purchased through the WebControlCenter) This charge is for the certificate installation only.
 It does not include the charge for the certificate.

 Click yes to agree to the fee and your CSR will be generated.

 Trustwave will attempt to confirm you own the domain name.
 They will do this several ways.